-Classification of nervous system tumors in animals follows the criteria used for tumors in people and is based primarily on the characteristics of the constituent cell type, its pathologic behavior, topographic pattern, and secondary changes seen within and around the tumor (see Neoplasia of the Nervous System: Tumors of the Nervous System in Dogs and Cats).
+Classification of nervous system tumors in animals follows the criteria used for tumors in people and is based primarily on the characteristics of the constituent cell type, its pathologic behavior, topographic pattern, and secondary changes seen within and around the tumor (see Tumors of the Nervous System in Dogs and Cats).

 |PrintOpen table in new window

 Immunocytochemical studies and imaging techniques may aid classification.
-Primary tumors typically grow slowly, while secondary, highly malignant, metastatic tumors and bone tumors generally progress more rapidly.
-Many animal tumors have characteristics analogous to corresponding human neoplasms; however 15–20% of neuroectodermal tumors (especially gliomas) remain unclassified.
+Primary tumors typically grow slowly, whereas secondary, highly malignant, metastatic tumors and bone tumors generally progress more rapidly.
+Many animal tumors have characteristics analogous to corresponding human neoplasms; however, 15%–20% of neuroectodermal tumors (especially gliomas) remain unclassified.
 Many of these are related topographically to the ventricular system and/or subependymal cell nests.
-Up to 26% of neuroectodermal brain tumors are undifferentiated, as shown by immunocytochemical staining.
-While brain tumors are occasionally reported in animals <1 yr old, most are found in mature and aged animals.
+As many as 26% of neuroectodermal brain tumors are undifferentiated, as shown by immunocytochemical staining.
+Although brain tumors are occasionally reported in animals <1 yr old, most are found in mature and aged animals.
 No sex predilection for nervous system tumors has been identified.

 The reported incidence of nervous system neoplasia in animals varies.
 However, such tumors are reported more often in dogs than in other domestic animals.
 In one survey, 2.83% of 6,175 dogs examined at necropsy had intracranial neoplasia.
-In another report, incidence of intracranial neoplasia was 14.5/100,000 dogs at risk.
-A retrospective study of young dogs (<6 mo old) indicated that the 3 most common sites for neoplasia (in decreasing order) were the hematopoietic system, brain, and skin.
-Brachycephalic breeds are at increased risk for some neuroectodermal tumors.
+In another report, incidence of intracranial neoplasia was 14.5/100,000 dogs at risk and 3.5/100,000 cats at risk.
+A retrospective study of young dogs (<6 mo old) indicated that the three most common sites for neoplasia (in decreasing order) were the hematopoietic system, brain, and skin.
+Brachycephalic breeds are at increased risk of some neuroectodermal tumors.
 (See below.)

-Primary nasal cavity tumors may extend into the cranial vault.
-In some cases, the only clinical signs are neurologic abnormalities such as behavioral changes, circling, paresis, seizures, or visual deficits.
+Secondary tumors extending into the cranial vault from the nasal sinuses are relatively common in dogs.
+In some cases, usually those involving caudal nasal tumors, the only clinical signs are neurologic abnormalities such as behavioral changes, circling, paresis, seizures, or visual deficits.
 Respiratory signs such as epistaxis, nasal discharge, sneezing, dyspnea, stertor, or mouth breathing may develop after neurologic signs or may be absent.
 Nasal tumor types include adenocarcinoma, anaplastic chondrosarcoma, epidermoid carcinoma, esthesioneuroblastoma, neurofibrosarcoma, neuroendocrine carcinoma, and squamous cell carcinoma.
-Unlike nasal cavity tumors, those that originate in middle or inner ear structures rarely extend into the brain.
-Secondary tumors extending into the brain from the nasal sinuses are relatively common in dogs, as are metastatic brain tumors (see Neoplasia of the Nervous System: Tumors of the Nervous System in Dogs and Cats).
-Middle or inner ear tumors rarely extend into the brain.
+Unlike nasal cavity tumors, tumors that originate in middle or inner ear structures rarely extend into the brain (see Tumors of the Nervous System in Dogs and Cats).
+Metastatic brain tumors are also commonly recognized in dogs, with hemangiosarcoma being the most common metastatic tumor type.
 In cats, metastases most frequently originate from mammary carcinomas and lymphosarcomas.

 Astrocytomas are probably the most common neuroectodermal brain tumor in dogs.
 They are usually found in adult dogs, but they have been reported in dogs <6 mo old.
 They are common in brachycephalic breeds but can be seen in any breed.
-Astrocytomas are uncommon in cats.
-In one report of 4 cats, the tumors invaded the third and lateral ventricles.
-Astrocytomas consist of relatively large, protoplasmic-rich cells, or smaller cells with many processes.
+Astrocytomas consist of relatively large, protoplasmic-rich cells or smaller cells with many processes.
 The cells tend to be arranged around blood vessels.
 There are several variants (eg, anaplastic, fibrillary, gemistocytic, protoplasmic, and pilocytic), most of which stain positively for glial fibrillary acidic protein (GFAP), the chemical subunit of the intracytoplasmic intermediate filaments of astrocytes.
 Regressive changes found histologically include necrosis, mucinoid degeneration, cyst formation, vascular proliferation (often in the form of glomeruloid nests), and multinucleated giant cells.
 Hemorrhage is rare.
 Malignant astrocytomas display nuclear polymorphism, mitotic figures, and small cells with dense, hyperchromatic nuclei.
-In one study using CT, astrocytomas and oligodendrogliomas appeared similar to one another because both tumors had ring-like, irregular enhancement and poorly defined margins.
+In one study using CT, astrocytomas and oligodendrogliomas appeared similar to one another, because both tumors had ring-like, irregular enhancement and poorly defined margins.
 Differentiating oligodendrogliomas from malignant astrocytomas with MRI has been difficult.
 In some instances, however, MRI is considered superior to CT in defining diffuse leptomeningeal and low-grade cerebral astrocytomas.
+Astrocytomas are uncommon in cats; in one report of four cats, the tumors invaded the third and lateral ventricles.

 Ependymomas originate from the epithelium lining the ventricles and central canal of the spinal cord.
-They are rare, but have been reported most frequently in brachycephalic breeds.
+They are rare but have been reported most frequently in brachycephalic breeds.
 The gray to reddish, soft, lobular masses tend to invade the ventricular system and meninges, which may result in obstructive hydrocephalus.
-Mestastases within the CSF system may be observed.
+Mestastases within the CSF system may be seen.
 Ependymomas of the fourth ventricle may encircle the brain stem.
 Both epithelial and fibrillary varieties have been described.
-Histologically, cells are isomorphic with pale or transparent cytoplasm and round, chromatin-rich nuclei.
+Histologically, cells are isomorphic, with pale or transparent cytoplasm and round, chromatin-rich nuclei.
 Nucleus-free zones around blood vessels are characteristic.
 Some ependymomas appear hemorrhagic, with mucinoid degenerative changes and cyst formation.
 Malignant or anaplastic ependymomas have moderate degrees of pleomorphism and necrosis and may merge into glioblastoma multiforme.
-In one study, only 1 of 9 ependymomas was positive for GFAP.
+In one study, only one of nine ependymomas was positive for GFAP.
 In a CT study of brain tumors, ependymomas had no definitive distinguishing features.